prometheusresearch-archive/react-forms/README.md

     % npm install react-forms@beta

+You would probably also need a module bundler such as [Browserify][] or [Webpack][] as React Forms is distributed as a set of CommonJS modules.

 ## Usage

-React Forms doesn't provide any `<Form />` component implementation, instead it provides utilities which make implementing form components an easy task.
+React Forms doesn't provide any `<Form />` component, instead it makes implementing form components an easy task.

 This is the example where form value is managed as a part of local component state.
 Some might put form value in a Flux/Redux store instead.